 No matter who they are or what they have or haven’t accomplished, all human beings have a desperate spiritual need.
 Paul’s words in Romans 1:14 show us our responsibility toward them:

 “I am debtor both to Greeks and to barbarians, both to wise and to foolish.”

 Every one of us believers is a debtor.
-Without salvation, those who have not believed into the Son of God will perish eternally in the lake of fire.
-We may be saved, but what about others?
-We who have received the Lord Jesus are the only ones who have what these perishing ones need.
-We owe it to the people around us—to our relatives, friends, co-workers, neighbors, and others—to speak the gospel of Jesus Christ to them so that they would not perish, but would believe in Him and receive eternal life.
+We owe a great debt to the people around us who aren’t yet saved.
+Those who haven’t believed in the Son of God will perish eternally in the lake of fire.
+We owe it to our relatives, friends, co-workers, neighbors, and others to tell them about the Savior so they can believe in Him and receive eternal life.